Student Sustainability Engagement

 Wesleyan has nearly 20 student groups, projects, and programs that advance sustainability efforts on campus, in the community, and around the world.

 Wesleyan Green Fund

 The student-run Wesleyan Green Fund supports campus sustainability projects through a $15 per semester opt-out fee.
 The Fund accepts student, faculty, and staff proposals and chooses projects based on their ability to make Wesleyan a more sustainable place.
 The Fund’s members work with project applicants to tailor projects and provide financial and managerial support.
-The Fund exists to spur creativity, innovation, and collaboration within the Wesleyan community to empower green initiatives on campus.

 Eco Facilitators Program

 The Eco Facilitators are peer-to-peer sustainability educators who promote sustainable lifestyle habits on campus.
 EFs are part of a year-long program that includes a fall course designed to equip them with the tools to collaborate with first-year students to encourage behavior changes.
 The first class of 11 EFs are in Clark, 200 Church, WestCo, Butterfield A, and Butterfield C; in 2015-16, they will also be in Bennet and Nicholson.
 Contact firstname.lastname@example.org with questions about the program.